Peer Mentor Application

 - Check in with mentees regularly throughout the year to advise, guide, encourage, and address any concerns they may have about the Honors College, usually through email or phone contact.

-- Arrange one planned social activity per semester for mentors/mentees to build a sense of community.
+- Arrange 1 planned social activity per semester for mentors/mentees to build a sense of community.

-- Participate in 1-2 recruiting events during the academic year—in some respects, peer mentors are the public “face” of the Honors College and start their mentoring activities during the recruiting process.
+- Participate in 1–2 recruiting events during the academic year upon request—in some respects, peer mentors are the public “face” of the Honors College and start their mentoring activities during the recruiting process.

-- Attend one check-in meeting with the Assistant Director of Honors in the fall and spring semesters.
+- Attend 1 check-in meeting with the assistant dean of the Honors College in the fall and spring semesters.

 - Complete and submit a short end-of-year reflective exercise on the peer mentor's experience and performance in the role.

-- Have completed Welcome to Thinking by the time their mentoring begins.
+- Completed HON 201/202 or HON 203: Welcome to Thinking by the time their mentoring begins.

 - Be in good standing in the Honors College.

-- List one member of the Honors faculty who have had classroom experience with you and can attest to your commitment and suitability to be an Honors Peer Mentor, asking that faculty member to complete a Faculty Recommendation Form for you (a link to the electronic form will be sent to the email address you provide in the application below.)
+- First-time mentors: List 1 Honors faculty member who shared classroom experience with you and can attest to your commitment and suitability to be an Honors peer mentor.
+The faculty member must also complete a Faculty Recommendation Form for you (a link to the electronic form will be sent to the email address you provide in the application below).